realworldocaml/book/en/command-line-parsing.md

 The specification above begins with an `empty` value and then adds more parameters via the `+>` combinator.
 Our example uses the `anon` function to define a single anonymous parameter.

-Anonymous parameters are assigned a string name that is used in help text, and an OCaml type that they are parsed into from the raw command-line string.
+Anonymous parameters are created using the `%:` operator, which binds a textual string name (used in help text) to an OCaml conversion function.
+The conversion function is responsible for parsing the command-line fragment into an OCaml data type.
+In the example above, this is just a `string`, but we'll see more complex conversion options below

 ### Callback functions